awsdocs/amazon-rds-user-guide/doc_source/ssl-certificate-rotation-oracle.md

 This topic can help you to determine whether any client applications use SSL/TLS to connect to your DB instances\.

+**Important**
+When you change the certificate for an Amazon RDS for Oracle DB instance, only the database listener is restarted\.
+The DB instance isn't restarted\.
+Existing database connections are unaffected, but new connections will encounter errors for a brief period while the listener is restarted\.

 **Note**
 For client applications that use SSL/TLS to connect to your DB instances, you must update your client application trust stores to include the new CA certificates\.